sedran/J2EE-Starter-Pack/README.md

 This is not a real world project.
 This project can be used to start a new project with ready-to-run configurations.

+The main thing here is to keep the latest versions of the softwares and the tools together.

 ## This project contains the following configurations and libraries:

 - Spring Framework (version: 4.1.5.RELEASE)